bullmoose20/MK-Docs/docs/komet/guides/scheduling.md

        Change `USER` and `GROUP` to reflect your user and group.

-       Change `/path/to/komet` to reflect where you've installed Komet.
+       Change `/path/to/kometa` to reflect where you've installed Kometa.

-       NOTE: This is assuming you created the `komet-venv` virtual environment as described in the [Local Walkthrough](../install/local.md)
+       NOTE: This is assuming you created the `kometa-venv` virtual environment as described in the [Local Walkthrough](../install/local.md)

        Save and close the file.